 2. The below example shows two records for Variety in LibrarySearch.

 3. Click on the "Online" button to find out if the year needed is available in a database.

 4. If the year needed is not online but is available in remote storage, click on the "Request" button and log in to your library account using your Temple University credentials.

 5. When choosing your pickup location, select a library location.
 Select Email only if you are requesting individual articles.
 You will receive your individual articles electronically through your Temple email.
 You will receive an email when the microfilm(s) you have requested are available for pickup.
 Call 215-204-0744 or email firstname.lastname@example.org if you are having trouble requesting materials from the Library Depository.

-The library has acquired digital editions of many of the popular series which were once available only as Microforms.
-As a result, many of these sets have been moved to off-site storage in the Library Depository.
-These series include:
+The library provides online access to many popular series which were once available only as Microforms.
+As a result, many of these sets have been discarded.

 American Periodicals Series -- Available at this link